 Pinus Australis – another name for the Long leaf pine.

 I hope you enjoyed these wonderful vintage pine cone drawings and illustrations.
 Along with acorns, there are a few more pine cone prints to be found in this collection of woodland botanical prints.
+You may also really enjoy these colorful fall leaves illustrations and charts.

 Don’t forget to take a look at the full range of vintage botanical images on Pictureboxblue.